Skip to content

 For active investors making 10 or more trades a year who will actually use the rating system, yes.
 The 5,000+ ticker tool with institutional money flow as the anchor signal is worth the price independently of the monthly picks.
 Passive investors who won’t use the screener will find better value elsewhere.

-How accurate is the Chaikin Power Gauge?
+How Accurate Is the Chaikin Power Gauge?

 Based on my tracking, five fully closed AI Power Picks produced winners averaging +66.75% against losers averaging -7.91%.
 The main portfolio currently has eight of ten positions in positive territory.
 The system’s real strength isn’t just picking winners — it’s the combination of the Expert factor (institutional money flow) and the trailing stop-loss that limits downside on the misses.